hyperledger-labs/splice/cluster/images/docs/src/validator_operator/validator_backups.rst

 +++++++++++++++++++++++++++++

 To backup a validator node, please make sure that all Postgres instances are backed up at least every 4 hours.
+Note that there is a strict order requirement between the backups: **the backup of the apps postgres instance must be taken at a point in time strictly earlier than that of the participant**.
+Please make sure the apps instance backup is completed before starting the participant one.
 We will provide guidelines on retention of older backups at a later point in time.
-While most backups can be taken independently, there is one strict ordering requirement between them: **The backup of the apps postgres instance must be taken at a point in time strictly earlier than that of the participant**.
-Please make sure the apps instance backup is completed before starting the participant one.

 If you are running your own Postgres instances in the cluster, backups can be taken either using tools like pgdump, or through snapshots of the underlying